 - Check for bounce – jump up and down, run on the spot.
-There should not be too much movement of flesh above and at the sides of the bra and the breasts should move with the body, not on their own.
+Your boobs should move with your body, not on their own!

-- Make sure you can get the bra on and off without help, even if you’re in a store with an assistant.
+- Make sure you can get the bra on and off without help.
 Some sports bras, especially the racer back types, can be a challenge for people with shoulder, arm movement or strength issues.
-If that sounds like you, you’ll need to know you can get in and out of the bra at home on your own.

 - If shopping online is your only option, choose your size carefully and make sure the store has a good returns policy.